czarnia/bejeweled-bot/README.md

 bejeweled-bot
 ==============

-Plays an automated game of Bejeweled.
+Plays an automated game of Bejeweled Blitz.
 Be sure to read the _CAUTION_ section below before using.

 ![](https://raw.github.com/captainfox/bejeweled-bot/master/playing.png)

 ## 1. Dependencies

 - [autopy](http://www.autopy.org/) - used for accessing mouse/screen (OS independent.
 Windows installers available)
-- [pygame](http://www.pygame.org/) - optional, used for displaying recognized gems
+- [pygame](http://www.pygame.org/) - used for displaying recognized gems
 - Quartz, `pip install pyobjc-framework-Quartz`

 _Please note_: the script is optimized for Mac OS X, which means screenshots could be faster on other systems (Windows, Ubuntu) using autopy itself or another library like pyscreenshot.